 Fresh, local cherries are the jewels of late spring and summer fruit.
 Bright, plump, fresh cherries offer a lot of culinary delight—you can eat them plain right out of the bag on the way home from the market or dress them up in a batch of brandied cherries to enjoy when fresh cherries aren't filling up farm stands.
 In short, cherries adapt well to almost any style of dishes.

 Sweet cherries, including the popular Bing and Rainier varieties, are available from May to August.

 Sour, or tart cherries have a much shorter growing season, and can be found for a week or two, usually during the middle of June in warmer areas and as late as July and August in colder regions.

 What to Look for in Cherries

 If you possibly can, taste cherries before you buy them.
 Sweetness varies farm to farm (tree to tree, really) and week to week.
 Always look for shiny, plump cherries with fresh green stems and dark coloring for their variety.
-For specific buying tips see Cherry Varieties.

 The Best Way to Store Cherries